 Our department is made up of highly skilled faculty with national and international recognition as researchers in their fields.
 Information about their research areas can be found below, or the faculty’s individual websites.
 Our faculty conduct research on campus in many different facilities: the Center for Quantitative Obesity Research, the Microscopy and Microanalysis Research Laboratory, the Institute for Sustainability Studies, and the New Jersey Center for Water Science and Technology.
-Our reach extends beyond the campus in diverse locations both nearby, at our field research station at the New Jersey School of Conservation and other New Jersey habitats, and abroad in Ireland and St. Johns.
+Our reach extends beyond the campus in diverse locations both nearby and abroad in Ireland and St. Johns.

 Faculty Research Interests